-This is not a Management Plan to be delivered by the AONB team alone, it is a Management Plan for the area and requires all to work in partnership to deliver the objectives.
+This is not a Management Plan to be delivered by the National Landscape team alone, it is a Management Plan for the area and requires all to work in partnership to deliver the objectives.
 An annual delivery plan is produced and regular monitoring carried out to report on progress.

-A team of three core staff work for the AONB:-
+A team of one and a half core staff plus project staff work for the National Landscape:-

-Additional staff seconded through partner organisations such as North Devon+ include:-
+Additional staff are seconded through partner organisations such as North Devon+ and NDVS and externally funded